-Prerequisites: MATH 111 with a grade of "C" or higher or appropriate score on the math placement test
+Prerequisites: MATH 111 with a grade of C or higher or appropriate score on the math placement test.

 This is a course for the student who needs specific skills in mathematics to address business problems and business applications.
 Students will learn the mathematics involved in payroll, retailing, asset valuation, interest, finance, and the time value of money.
 Students will use a calculator and computer to solve a variety of applications.
-This course may be offered as a Learning Community (LCOM) section.
-Please see the current credit course schedule for LCOM details.
 3 hrs. lecture/wk.